riffcc/landing/README.md

+# Archived
+No longer in use.

-# Riff.CC Home Page
+# Riff.CC Alpha Home Page
-Based on [cruip's Open React Template](https://github.com/cruip/open-react-template), this is the code for the Riff.CC home page.
+Based on [cruip's Open React Template](https://github.com/cruip/open-react-template), this is the code for the Riff.CC Alpha home page.

 ## Table of contents